renpy/renpy/sphinx/source/config.rst

 .. var:: config.empty_window : Callable

-    This is called when _window is True, and no window has been shown on the screen.
+    This is called with no arguments when _window is True, and no window has been shown on the screen.
 (That is, no call to :func:`renpy.shown_window` has occurred.)
 It's expected to show an empty window on the screen, and return without causing an interaction.